Georgia businesses free to reopen as other U.S. states begin unwinding shutdowns

 By contrast, New York Governor Andrew Cuomo said on Friday all state schools including colleges would remain closed for the remainder of the academic year due to the pandemic.
 The coronavirus has hit New York especially hard, making it the world epicenter for the COVID-19 disease.

+With stores shut, Americans are relying more heavily on home deliveries of everything from food to clothes and office equipment, giving online retailers like Amazon.com Inc (AMZN.O) a heavy workload.

-And some workers at Amazon.com Inc (AMZN.O), Target Corp (TGT.N) and Instacart Inc were staging protests and sick-outs in New York, Pennsylvania, Oregon and other states on Friday to demand a safer work environment and better pay during the outbreak.
+Some workers at Amazon, Target Corp (TGT.N) and Instacart Inc were staging protests and sick-outs in New York, Pennsylvania, Oregon and other states on Friday to demand a safer work environment and better pay during the outbreak.

 Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and an adviser to President Donald Trump, said on Thursday he was concerned about states and communities reopening ahead of a timeline recommended by the White House.